DCAN-Labs/HBCD-MADE/docs/source/running_made.rst

   * The output directory to store the results (this will be the same for all subjects in a study).
   * The BIDS directory with the input data.
   * The participant label whose EEG data you want to process.
-  * The session label to process for the given participant (this is optional if the subject only has one session).
+  * The session label to process for the given participant.
+(V03 is the only session label available as of September 2024).

 An example command to run HBCD-MADE
 -----------------------------------

-This example will run processing for sub-1's ses-1, using the configuration file proc_settings_HBCD.json.
+This example will run processing for the test file available `here <https://osf.io/wg46a/>`_, using the configuration file proc_settings_HBCD.json.
-One thing to be aware of is that the path to the electrode positioning files is determined in the json and not as an input parameter to singularity, but we still need to bind the folder where the electrode positioning files are stored so that singularity can access it.
+Note that the path to the electrode positioning files is determined in the json and not as an input parameter to Singularity, but we still need to bind the folder where the electrode positioning files are stored so that Singularity can access it.

 .. code-block:: console